Greenwashing in the EU: How to Spot It — and How Brussels Is Fighting Back

 Source: The Choice

 So how can you, as a consumer, spot greenwashing?
-Making environmentally responsible choices means being aware of how to identify misleading claims made by businesses.
-Here is breakdown of some tips that may be useful:
+Here is a breakdown of some tips that may be useful:

 When Green Turns Grey: How Greenwashing Harms the EU